nichollsh/AGNI/docs/src/setup.md

     - Run `source get_socrates.sh`
 5. `julia -e 'using Pkg; Pkg.activate("."); Pkg.build()'`
 AGNI is now installed as a package into a Julia environment in the AGNI directory.
+This will also have downloaded some input data.
 You should run the tests next.

 !!! tip
     The `get_socrates` script automatically adds the radiation code to your